This post may contain affiliate links. See our affiliate disclaimer here.

 Oh yes, this did need its own line item!

 Even if you don’t tour the Champagne region, you will likely spend a pretty penny on wine.
-It’s Europe after all!
-We purchased multiple bottles of champagne as well as a few tastings during our two-night stay in Epernay.
+It’s Europe, after all!
+We purchased multiple bottles of champagne and a few tastings during our two-night stay in Epernay.

 Cost: $150